cs544-wisc/s24/p6/README.md

 We should also be able to open `http://localhost:5000/lab`, find your notebook, and run it.

 Verify that your submission repo has a structure similar to this and should contain at least the specified files.
-It can have additional files but it should definetly contain the files shown below:
+It can have additional files but it should contain the files shown below:

 ```
 .